alsinmr/SLEEPY_tutorial/JupyterBook/_build/html/_sources/Chapter1/Ch1_Objects.md

 ## Functional versus object-oriented programming paradigms
 ### What is functional programming?
-Many scientists are familiar with basic programs that work with data and functions (functional programming paradigm).
+Many scientists are familiar with basic programs that work with data and functions (functional programming).
 In functional programming, we have data and functions, and typically one calls a function with data, and new data is returned.
 For example, suppose we have a density matrix, `rho`, and a propagator, 'U'.
 We would then likely have a function to propagate the density matrix, e.g. `prop`.
 Then we would call:

 ```
 rho_new=prop(rho,U)
 ```

 We would also need other functions, for example, a detection matrix and detection function, which would yield signal intensity at some time.
-Here we assume the signal is stored in a vector, `I`. which we have indexed here with `k`.
+Here we store the signal in a vector, `I`. which we have indexed here with `k`.

 ```
 I[k]=detect(rho,det_mat)